mateyct/startup/README.md

 - Several users can join together in a game
 - On their turn, players will roll dice, move spaces, enter rooms, and submit suspicions
 - The board will update with player movements on every device
-- Players' suspicion submissions will be stored and viewable
+- Players' suspicion submissions will be stored and viewable on a separate page after the game
 - Player turns will rotate around active players
-- If enough time:
-    - Players will have pieces of information
-    - Players can gather information as they submit suspicions
+- Players will gather info automatically when they make a guess
-    - A player can make a final accusation and win if correct
+- When a player submits a correct guess, they win

 ### Technologies